jaflores10/nfirs-data-pipeline/README.md

 - nfirs_analysis__wildlands_ca_analysis

 ### dbt Data Transformations
 The dbt models are used to transform and clean the NFIRS data.
-The key transformations include changing data types and restructuring data to facilitate analysis and visualization.
+Key transformations include changing data types and restructuring data to facilitate analysis and visualization.

 #### Key Models
 - Transformed models convert columns from VARCHAR to the correct data type as specified in the [NFIRS Fire Data Analysis Guidelines and Issues](https://www.usfa.fema.gov/downloads/pdf/nfirs/nfirs_data_analysis_guidelines_issues.pdf) and after manual review of the data.